exercism/x86-64-assembly/exercises/concept/color-palette/.docs/hints.md

 ## General

 - x86-64 addresses in memory are 64-bit (8-byte) numbers.
-- You should use `rel` to form valid addresses in memory.
+- You should use `rel` to form valid relative addresses in memory.

 ## 1. Get the RGB value for a color